jeju5/management/cs/aws/aws_developer.md

   * ElastiCache for Redis: advanced data type (list, set, hash...), sorting & ranking, data persistency
     * data persistency: how likely is the data will remain safe? higher data persitency means safer the data is.
   * IN-MEMORY CACHING: Memcached --Complexity--> Redis
+* EC2 Auto Scaling Group
+  * An Auto Scaling group contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+  * It ensures that proper number of EC2 Instances are used to handle the load of application

 # SECTION4: S3
 * S3 101